oliviafpersonal/sei-project-three/README.md

 Overall I learned more doing this project than I had ever done before, it was by far the largest and most complicated project I have ever undertaken.

 I learned a tremendous amount about authentication, conditional rendering, writing purpose built backends to suit the front end.
 I also learnt new React concepts such as React Portals, and hooks such as useRef().
+I also learned a lot about Git and how to use it effectively as part of a collaborative work flow.
+Particually the benefits of branches, and how to manage merge conflicts.

 The power of good research, planning and organisation were critical to the success of this project and it made working in a team a real pleasure.
 Especially since we learnt to use Git branches collaboratively for the first time at the start of the project.